The main decision-making body of the GMCA.

 In 2016, GMCA established a new Culture, Arts and Leisure Portfolio, recognising the importance of these issues to the economic growth, social well-being and attractiveness of Greater Manchester.

-Council leaders and independent members with skills and experience of criminal justice and community safety.
-Works with the Deputy Mayor for Policing and Crime with a focus on the Police and Crime Plan.
+A Panel made up of representatives of all local authorities as well as independent members with skills and experience of criminal justice and community safety.
+The Panel works with the Deputy Mayor for Safer and Stronger Communities to ensure that service commitments are delivered to residents through the latest Police and Crime & Fire Plans.

 The GM Air Quality Administration Committee is a joint committee created by the ten Greater Manchester local authorities and the Greater Manchester Combined Authority.